 - Good Customer Support – Clarity is key, so if there is anything in your results or the information uncovered which you are not clear about, you need a reliable customer support service you can turn to.

-Using these criteria, we have identified four background checking sites which offer the best chance to uncover everything you need to know about a possible neighborhood stalker.
+Using these criteria, we have identified three background checking sites which offer the best chance to uncover everything you need to know about a possible neighborhood stalker.
 No site will promise a 100% guarantee, but all of these sites have a great track record of delivering accurate and detailed information, along with the positive customer feedback to back their claims up.

 Truthfinder is an exceptional service for digging up criminal backgrounds on neighborhood stalkers.
 At the basic level of service, Truthfinder will comb through millions of different data points, including criminal and court records, sex offender registers, driving records, personal information, and even information about known relatives.
 The premium service goes even further into a subject’s education history, voter registration records, weapons and other licenses held, and more.
 To top it all off, there is even a deep web research option which parses data from more online sources and social media profiles than any other site.

 Despite the complexity of their research, final reports are simple to read and understand.
 Your search data and furthermore be easily accessed with Truthfinder’s excellent online dashboard or Android app (iOS users can rest easier knowing that Safari browser works well with the Truthfinder dashboard).
 Customer support is available 24/7 on a toll-free number, and comes highly rated by users.

 Another great background checking option is Instant CheckMate.
 Their service is available in two payment tiers, with data such as criminal records, sex offender registers, marriage and divorce records, details of relatives, address history, and any public social media profiles all available at the basic rate.
 For a little more, you can access their premium level reports which will include detailed court records, financial history, driving licenses, weapons licenses, and so on.